 Our first selection leads to Paxton & Whitfield, an ode to cheese that opened in 1797; and Prestat, an establishment from 1902 that features amazing truffles.
-Deserving a special mention are La Fromagerie, Neal’s Yard Dairy and Charbonnel et Walker.
+Deserving a special mention is La Fromagerie, Neal’s Yard Dairy, and Charbonnel et Walker.

-Especially noteworthy are Partridges, and Mortimer & Bennett, which offers online purchases but only in United Kingdom.
-The small and elegant Ottolengui space is present in four elite London neighborhoods; Fortnum & Mason is a favorite of tourists, and Melrose and Morgan offers items from small British producers.
+Especially noteworthy are Partridges, and Mortimer & Bennett, which offer online purchases but only in the United Kingdom.
+The small and elegant Ottolengui space is present in four elite London neighborhoods; Fortnum & Mason is a favorite of tourists, and Melrose and Morgan offer items from small British producers.

 Geneva, Switzerland, is also known for its own sweet version of life, and its cheeses and chocolates compete at the highest level with those produced by the Belgians.
 The city is full of pristine and desirable delicatessen boutiques, and gourmands will find their paradise in La Bonbonnière.
 The Arn Chocolaterie and Chocolaterie de l’Arveson are also teahouses, and the specialty at Micheli is black cocoa.
 Another destination worth visiting is Globus Delicatessa, which prides itself on offering “classic gastronomic moments.” ■